myroms/roms/ESM/Readme.md

 | **coupling_esmf_coamps.yaml**  | **DATA-COAMPS_ROMS** system exchange fields metadata         |
 | **coupling_esmf_wrf.yaml**     | **DATA-WRF-ROMS** system exchange fields metadata            |
 | **cmeps_roms.yaml**            | **UFS-ROMS** coupling configuration with **CDEPS/CMEPS**     |

+## ROMS-UFS Applications:

+The BASH script **roms_test_ufs.sh** is provided to checkout just the directories needed for configuring and running ROMS-UFS test applications from the **roms_test** repository.
+Currently, only the Hurricane Irene application.
+Also, it illustrate to use the **sparse-checkout** feature of git.